-“We continue to be recognised with a string of plaudits and major industry awards which reflect the increased standing which the SEC, including The SSE Hydro, has in the various sectors in which we operate.”
+“We continue to be recognised with a string of plaudits and major industry awards which reflect the increased standing which the SEC, including The OVO Hydro, has in the various sectors in which we operate.”

 The SEC continues to win business and during the year a record level of future conferences was secured.
 Nine international conferences were held during the year and whilst conference turnover decreased by 2%, the lower level of turnover was expected and was in line with the cyclical nature of some national and international conferences.
 Looking ahead, stronger conference years are predicted in 2018/19 and 2019/20.

 Live Entertainment turnover was in line with the previous year and with the number of performances in line with UK trends.
-Visitor numbers to The SSE Hydro were over nine hundred thousand which saw the venue listed at number 4 in the Pollstar ranking of Global Arenas for the year to December 2017, an improvement of four places compared to the previous year.
+Visitor numbers to The OVO Hydro were over nine hundred thousand which saw the venue listed at number 4 in the Pollstar ranking of Global Arenas for the year to December 2017, an improvement of four places compared to the previous year.
 The venue achieved a number 1 ranking in the Billboard list of global arenas which measures venues with a capacity between 10,000 and 15,000.
 Both organisations measure paid attendees at concerts and events.
-During the year The SSE Hydro has placed the campus on the world stage for hosting live entertainment with the venue hosting many of the world’s top artists such as Celine Dion, Bruno Mars and Ed Sheeran.
+During the year The OVO Hydro has placed the campus on the world stage for hosting live entertainment with the venue hosting many of the world’s top artists such as Celine Dion, Bruno Mars and Ed Sheeran.
 Other event highlights included Andy Murray Live, Boxing, Disney Ice Productions and WWE Wrestling.

 A wide range of events continued to be staged across the full campus including musical and stage productions, comedy, live music and the 7th successful year of our pantomime offering which was one of the top three pantomimes in the UK.
 2018/19 will see a three week run of the acclaimed theatre production, War Horse, in the SEC Armadillo and demand for future events also continues to be strong with 2018/19 shaping up well with a host of international artists including Justin Timberlake, Paul Simon and a multi night run by Kevin Bridges fuelling forward ticket sales.